Rani Mukerji: Established actress (2002–2006)

-Mukerji received another Best Actress nomination that year at Filmfare for her work opposite Abhishek Bachchan in Bunty Aur Babli, which marked her fifth collaboration with Yash Raj Films.
+Mukerji received a second Best Actress nomination that year at Filmfare, and her fifth overall, for her work opposite Abhishek Bachchan in Bunty Aur Babli, which marked her fifth collaboration with Yash Raj Films.
 She played the title character of Babli, a con woman.
 The film was the second highest-grossing Hindi film of 2005.
 Namrata Joshi of Outlook wrote that she "plays to the gallery with ease".
 Mukerji followed it with Amol Palekar's fantasy film Paheli, reuniting her with Shah Rukh Khan.
 The film was a box office flop in India but was given a strong international release; it was screened at the Sundance Film Festival and was India's submission for the Best Foreign Language Film at the 79th Academy Awards.
 Raja Sen of Rediff.com was impressed by the film as well as Mukerji's performance which he called "another perfectly played part".
 Mukerji's final release of the year was the period film Mangal Pandey: The Rising, about the titular soldier.
 Director Ketan Mehta initially approached her for a cameo appearance, which was developed into a larger part during filming.
 Her role was that of Heera, a prostitute who becomes the love interest of Pandey (Aamir Khan).
 Derek Elley mentioned that despite a small role, Mukerji made "the most of her feisty nautch-girl".

 Mukerji turned down an offer from Mira Nair to star in the English film The Namesake, choosing instead to reteam with Karan Johar in Kabhi Alvida Naa Kehna (2006), a drama about infidelity.
 Collaborating once again with Shah Rukh Khan, Abhishek Bachchan and Zinta, she played an unhappily married woman who has an affair with a married man.
 Commenting on the divisive nature of her role, Mukerji said that it changed her own perception of love and marriage.
 Kabhi Alvida Naa Kehna was a popular release, earning over ₹1.13 billion to emerge as the highest-grossing Hindi film in overseas to that point.
 Rajeev Masand wrote that the "consistently competent Rani Mukherjee takes on the film's toughest role — a part that may be hard to sympathise with — but she injects it with tenderness and believability", but Kaveree Bamzai of India Today dismissed it as another one of her roles requiring the "art of weeping copiously and smiling valiantly".
 It won Mukerji a third consecutive IIFA Award for Best Actress and a sixth Best Actress nomination at Filmfare.
 The poorly received melodrama Baabul was her final film appearance of that year.